DhruvParthasarathy/gocode/readme.md

 *Hi there! this document contains key snippets of information that I have been able to make note of while going through a 6 hour video on the basics of Golang, the from the following [Youtube Video ](https://www.youtube.com/watch?v=YS4e4q9oBaU&ab_channel=freeCodeCamp.org).  '*

-*Before starting off with exploring the code, you might want to have a look at the following [link](https://www.cyberciti.biz/faq/how-to-install-gol-ang-on-ubuntu-linux/) or follow the steps mentioned in the first part of the above video'*
+*Before starting off with exploring the code, you might want to have a look at the following [link](https://www.cyberciti.biz/faq/how-to-install-gol-ang-on-ubuntu-linux/) or follow the steps mentioned in the first part of the above video to set up Golang in your machine'*

-*To quickly start off you can cd to src/github.com/YellowDemonDhruv/firstapp/ and run the command go run Main.go'*
+*Once you are done setting up Golang, to quickly start off you can 'cd' to 'src/github.com/YellowDemonDhruv/firstapp/' and run the command go run Main.go'*

 ## Project structure